Houston Januvia Attorney

 Januvia and Byetta

 While Januvia may be effective in helping adults with Type II diabetes control their blood sugar, “side effects” associated with the drug can be severe and sometimes life threatening.

 › Increased risk of pancreatitis

 Looking for a Januvia Lawyer in Houston?
-Gary Tucker and Associates provide a free Januvia case consultation, all you need to do is fill out the contact form on our website.
+Gary S. Tucker and Associates are here to provide a free Januvia case consultation.
+All you need to do is call our office at 1-800-275-5007.